 In the Lifetime of the Buddha

-One of the Buddha’s disciples was a masterful tailor and disciples often came to him to have their robes sewn.
+One of the Buddha’s disciples was a masterful tailor and he sewed robes for many disciples.
 But this robe-making disciple was also devious.
-He would take people’s brand-new cloth and give them robes he had sewn out of old cloth, hiding the imperfections with a dressing made of starch so the patches would not show until after the robe was washed.
+He took brand-new cloth from the disciples, but gave them robes made from old cloth, hiding the imperfections with a dressing made of starch so the patches would not show until after the robe was washed.

-When a simple village tailor who regularly ran the very same ruse heard about this cultured, urbane disciple, he decided to scam the scammer.
-He put on one of his own sham robes and went to visit the monastery.
-When the robe-making disciple saw it, he wanted to have it, so he agreed to exchange some brand-new cloth for it.
-And when the robe-making disciple washed it, he found he had been cheated, and all the other disciples heard about it.
+When a simple village tailor who regularly ran the same ruse heard about this cultured, urbane disciple, he wanted to scam the scammer.
+He put on one of his own sham robes and visited the monastery.
+When the robe-making disciple saw the tailor, he wanted to have his robe, so he agreed to exchange some brand-new cloth for it.
+When the robe-making disciple washed it and found he had been cheated, all the other disciples heard about it.

 The crane and crab were earlier births of the robe-making disciple and the village tailor.
-When the Buddha heard some of his disciples discussing this incident, he told them this story so they knew that the robe-making disciple had been equally dishonest in the past and also got swindled by the village tailor back then.
+When the Buddha heard some of his disciples discussing this incident, he told them this story so they knew that in the past the robe-making disciple had been equally dishonest and also got swindled by the village tailor.